nhsuk/manage-vaccinations-in-schools/docs/setting-up-mesh.md

-For development, you can run the [MESH Sandbox](https://github.com/NHSDigital/mesh-sandbox) locally without either of these, but SSL verification should disabled by setting `Settings.mesh.disable_ssl_verification?` to true.
+For development, you can run the [MESH Sandbox](https://github.com/NHSDigital/mesh-sandbox) locally without either of these, but SSL verification should disabled by setting `Settings.mesh.disable_ssl_verification` to true.
 For new environments the steps below will need to be followed.

 ## Getting a MESH Mailbox